Intro to Ethereum

 Thus, with smart contracts, developers can build and deploy arbitrarily complex user-facing apps and services such as: marketplaces, financial instruments, games, etc.

-The native cryptocurrency of Ethereum.
-Users pay ether to other users to have their code execution requests fulfilled.
+Ether (ETH) is the native cryptocurrency of Ethereum.
+Users pay ETH to other users to have their code execution requests fulfilled.

 The Ethereum Virtual Machine is the global virtual computer whose state every participant on the Ethereum network stores and agrees on.
 Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.